davidlorius/mhproject/README.md

 If any of this fails, post the problem adi_111@icloud.com

 Go to the browser and type http://localhost:3000/.
-Make a new account (sign up) and a confirmation message will be sent to your email.
-Click the confirmation link and login.
+Make a new account (sign up) and a confirmation message will appeared on the screen.
+Click in the Navigation bar options and continue.